-In case the colour of your side stones is a couple of grades lower that of the centre diamond, they will look yellowish on contrast.
+In case the colour of your side stones is a couple of grades lower than that of the centre diamond, they will look yellowish in contrast.
 This effect is not desirable unless done for a purpose.

 Choosing Clarity of Diamond Side Stones

-To achieve a pleasing look the side stones in your piece of jewellery should be eye clean, meaning there should be no flaws that are visible to the naked eye.
+To achieve a pleasing look the side stones in your piece of jewellery should be eye clean, meaning there should be no flaws visible to the naked eye.

 Choosing Settings for Diamond Side Stones